mohitpai/journey-optimizer.en/help/using/email/preheader.md

 topic: Content Management
 role: User
 level: Intermediate
+exl-id: 7ed52b2e-eabf-414f-b169-4b004733dea9
 ---
 # Add a preheader {#preheader}

+>[!CONTEXTUALHELP]
+>id="ac_edition_preheader"
+>title="Adding a preheader"
+>abstract="A preheader is a short summary text that follows the subject line when viewing an email from your email client.
+In many cases, it provides a short summary of the email, and is typically one sentence long."

 A preheader is a short summary text that follows the subject line when viewing an email from your email client.

 In many cases, it provides a short summary of the email, and is typically one sentence long.

 >[!NOTE]
 >